How to avoid common financial mistakes so you can secure your – and your family's – long-term financial wellbeing.

 Source: RBC Wealth Management, Bloomberg.
 All values in USD and priced as of 31 March 2023 at market close.

 A 2023 survey by the National Will Register revealed less than half (44 percent) of UK adults have drawn up a will.
 Among those under age 55, the figure falls to just 30 percent.
-And dying intestate (i.e. without a valid will) can be especially difficult for high-net-worth individuals because their finances are often more complex.
+Dying intestate (i.e. without a valid will) can be especially difficult for high-net-worth individuals because their finances are often more complex.

-“I’ve seen some terrible cases where family members and dependents are badly impacted,” says Helen Clarke, a partner specialising in tax, trust and estates at Irwin Mitchell Solicitors .
+“I’ve seen some terrible cases where family members and dependents are badly impacted,” says Helen Clarke, a partner specialising in tax, trust and estates at Irwin Mitchell .
 “They can end up going to court and spending a long time trying to restructure the estate.”

 High-net-worth individuals tend to own a greater number of valuable assets, some of which might lie in different legal jurisdictions.
 In cases where there isn’t a will to provide specific legal instructions, managing cash and assets after the person’s death can be more expensive, time consuming and contentious – all at a time when emotions are quite raw.